 Given their long, sorrowful history, the Kurds could have been forgiven a little more skepticism when it came to US pledges of support – actually, why anybody trusts the Americans, Trump or no Trump, is beyond me at this point.
 They swagger in all over the place, make lavish promises, recruit local allies, and then, invariably, after committing their superb military to win battle after battle in feats of arms unmatched in Western military history, decide that the thing is after all un-winnable and cut and run, making a mockery of the sacrifices of their own soldiers and leaving their former friends to hang.
 It’s been a pattern since Vietnam, and to anybody as jaded as I am on American foreign policy this latest betrayal should probably come as no surprise, yet this – this damnable perfidy – is so geopolitically stupid that it’s pretty near inconceivable, even if you’ve come to expect the immorality.

 It’s thus hardly fair to accuse the Kurds of gullibility if they’re shocked today.
+They made a deal with a superpower that had every interest in seeing it through.
+They held up their end.
 They fought in Syria with the sort of skill, reliability and loyalty that Americans might plausibly expect only from the British, Canadians and Australians, and the sight of the Kurds left twisting in the wind will serve as a powerful object lesson to other potential allies for decades to come.
 For that reason alone, you simply don’t contemplate what Trump is now doing.
 It’s strategically mad.
 I’ll be stunned if anyone ever puts the smallest stock in American promises again during my lifetime, let alone lays everything on the line like the Kurds did.
 That’s fine by Donald.
 Outside of the Saudis, and apparently the Russians, Trump doesn’t think America needs allies, not its old ones, and not any new ones either.

 We will all pay dearly for that folly down the road.